Security Overview

 - RLS cannot be bypassed by SQL injection — enforced by the PostgreSQL engine

-Layer 3 — Audit verification
+Layer 3 — Audit logging

 Encryption